clarkfitzg/clarkfitzg.github.io/_posts/2017-12-05-converting-cov2cor-from-R-to-julia.md

 It's more clear because I can recognize the correspondence to the formula more quickly in the Julia version.
 I value clarity more than speed in most cases.
 Here Julia provides both.
+One disadvantage is that I needed to know Julia is column major in order to write the `for` loops in a cache friendly way.

 Thanks to Professor Anderes and the R code review group at the DSI for showing interest in this.